Do Go On - 334 - Pan Am Flight 73

 Yep.

-You also just won Best Show Title, apparently,
+You also just won best show title, apparently,

-in the Melbourne International Comedy Festival.
+the Melbourne International Comedy Festival for Jeffield.

 Imagine bravest effort.

-Oh, that would hurt so bad, wouldn't it?
+That would hurt so bad, wouldn't it?

 Hey, you had a go.